classdojo/policies/security.md

   - [Disclosure Control](#disclosure-control)
   - [Entry Control](#entry-control)

-## Infrastructure Security
+# Infrastructure Security

-### Encryption at Rest and In Transit
+## Encryption at Rest and In Transit

 Access to the ClassDojo Service occurs via encrypted connections

-(HTTP over TLS, also known as HTTPS) which encrypt all data before it leaves the ClassDojo Service&#39;s servers and protects that data as it transits over the internet.All of our Services are in Amazon Web Services (AWS) and served from either Cloudfront or Elastic Load Balancer (ELB).
+(HTTP over TLS, also known as HTTPS) which encrypt all data before it leaves the ClassDojo Service&#39;s servers and protects that data as it transits over the internet.
+All of our Services are in Amazon Web Services (AWS) and served from either Cloudfront or Elastic Load Balancer (ELB).
 We use HTTP Strict Transport Security to ensure that pages are loaded over HTTPS connections and our TLS configuration receives an A+ from [Qualys SSL Labs](https://www.ssllabs.com/ssltest/analyze.html?d=classdojo.com&latest).

 Student Data is stored at our Service Provider, AWS, and the following applies to their technical and organizational measures.
 In addition, we secure decentralized data processing equipment and personal computers.
 All personally identifiable information is encrypted at rest using modern encryption algorithms.
-In AWS S3, we use AES­256 with AWS managed keys, in Aurora (MySql) we use AES-256 with customer managed keys and in Redshift we use AES-256 with AWS managed keys.
-Additionally, we use MongoDB with AES-256 with keys managed by AWS For more information on these vendors please see our [Third Party Service Providers chart](http://www.classdojo.com/third-party-service-providers/).
+In AWS S3, we use AES­256 with AWS-managed keys, in Aurora (MySql) we use AES-256 with customer managed keys and in Redshift we use AES-256 with AWS managed keys.
+Additionally, we use MongoDB with AES-256 with keys managed by AWS.
+For more information, please see our [Third Party Service Providers chart](http://www.classdojo.com/third-party-service-providers/).

-### Network Security
+## Network Security

-The ClassDojo Services use AWS, to host the infrastructure.
-AWS undergoes strict ongoing security assessments from external audit firms to ensure compliance with security standards including ISO 27001, SOC 2, PCI DSS Level 1, and FISMA.
+The ClassDojo Services use AWS to host the infrastructure.
+AWS undergoes strict ongoing security assessments from external audit firms to ensure compliance with security standards, including ISO 27001, SOC 2, PCI DSS Level 1, and FISMA.
 See [https://aws.amazon.com/compliance/programs/](https://aws.amazon.com/compliance/programs/) for more details.

 Network access to the ClassDojo Services infrastructure is highly restricted.
-AWS hosted infrastructure resides in a dedicated Virtual Private Cloud (VPC) which is designed to ensure that only authorized traffic over approved ports is allowed.
+AWS-hosted infrastructure resides in a dedicated Virtual Private Cloud (VPC) which is designed to ensure that only authorized traffic over approved ports is allowed.
 We use ThreatStack to monitor for suspicious activity.

 ### Patching